Skip To Main Content

 Election

 The Chandler Unified School District Governing Board has called for a special Bond & Override election on November 4, 2025.
+This is an all-mail election.

 Override FAQ